metabase/metabase/docs/administration-guide/data-permissions.md

 {% include plans-blockquote.html feature="Database management permissions" %}

 This setting defines whether a person can edit the connection settings for the data source, as well as to sync and scan the database.
+Note that this setting still prevents people from deleting database connections entirely.
+Only admins can delete database connections in your Metabase.

 ## Table permissions